sonyaparau/Bachelor-Reserve-It/README.md

 # ReserveIt App

-Makeing a reservation now is easier than ever :)
+Making a reservation now is easier than ever :)

 ## Getting Started